VA FileMan V. 22.2 Programmer Manual Banner

 Example 2

-In this example, we want to write the help text from the "DIHELP" subscripted portion of the ^TMP global, both to the current device and to the local 'MYARRAY' array.
-In addition, we want to format each line to 50 as follows:
+In this example (Figure 139 and Figure 140), you want to write the help text from the “DIHELP” subscripted portion of the ^TMP global, both to the current device and to the local “MYARRAY” array.
+In addition, you want to format each line to 50 as follows (Figure 139):

 >D MSG^DIALOG("HAW",.MYARRAY,50,5)

-This number will be used to determine how large to make the generated compiled PRINT template routines.
+This number is used to determine how large to make the generated compiled PRINT template routines.
 The size must be a number greater than 2400, the larger the better, up to the maximum routine size for your operating system.

 >ZW MYARRAY

-MYARRAY(1)=This number will be used to determine how large to
+MYARRAY(1)=This number is used to determine how large to

 MYARRAY(2)=make the generated